 Erbium and C02 lasers: They are both ablative, which means they cause the skin to peel.
 They are generally used for rejuvenation and for re-texturizing the skin.

 Pulse dye laser: They’re most commonly used to treat different types of redness and acne.

 IPL: This is not technically a laser, but many people consider it in the same way, it is not as precise as a laser but can be used for hair removal, pigmentation, veins, and rejuvenation.

 Brands that are trusted by top laser specialists in the UK are Fotona, Norseld, Cynosure, Syneron Candela, Alma, Fraxel and Palomar, each brand may produce several types of lasers."

 How Many Treatments Do I Need?

 As you can see from the list above, lasers can tackle a multitude of beauty complaints.

 Age management and rejuvenation: This will normally take three to six sessions and several months to get initial results, which can include brightening, smoothing, plumping and tightening.
-As the ageing process does not stop I recommend my clients have treatments every two to four months to maintain the rejuvenation effects and to keep the skin healthy.
+As the aging process does not stop I recommend my clients have treatments every two to four months to maintain the rejuvenation effects and to keep the skin healthy.

 Pigmentation: A very tricky issue, since it varies so much.
 For melasma you need a very specific type of laser, like the Norseld Dual yellow or one of the q;switched lasers that do not heat the skin up, as heat can make melasma worse (so never use laser peels, ILP or Alexandrite for this).
 The laser needs to be combined with specific pigmentation peels and home care products.
-It can take 3 to 12 treatments initially to get melasma under control but ongoing treatment, both in a clinic and at home, is needed.
+It can take three to 12 treatments initially to get melasma under control but ongoing treatment, both in a clinic and at home, is needed.

 Any Precautions Needed?